acmdas/das_fieldstones/morefieldstones2018.md

 ## Criticism and The Web
 Thu, 31 May 2018

 &ldquo;When I first prepared this particular talk...
 I realized that my usual approach is usually critical.
 That is, a lot of the things that I do, that most people do, are because they hate something somebody else has done, or they hate that something hasn't been done.
 And I realized that informed criticism has completely been done in by the web.
 Because the web has produced so much uninformed criticism.
 It&rsquo;s kind of a Gresham&rsquo;s Law&mdash;bad money drives the good money out of circulation.
 Bad criticism drives good criticism out of circulation.
-You just can&rsquo;t criticize anything.&rdquo;&mdash;Alan Kay <a href="https://vimeo.com/10260548" rel="noopener" target="_blank"><em>How Simply and Understandably Could The &lsquo;Personal Computing Experience&rsquo; Be Programmed?</em></a>
+You just can&rsquo;t criticize anything.&rdquo;&mdash;[Alan Kay](https://vimeo.com/10260548) *How Simply and Understandably Could The &lsquo;Personal Computing Experience&rsquo; Be Programmed?*

 ## The Language of Nature
 Thu, 31 May 2018